- Full Sun

 About This Plant

-Some slight tip dieback can be expected in severe freezes (below 15 degrees).
-Pruning cuts should only be made at a bud or branch; in general, focus on minimizing the number of dead, damaged, or rubbing branches.
+Some tip dieback can be expected in severe freezes (below 15 degrees.)
+To prune, focus on minimizing the number of dead, damaged, or rubbing branches, and make cuts at a bud or branch.
 As with any tree, remove no more than 25% of the canopy during any five-year cycle.
 Leave the upper 2/3 of any tree’s crown uncut to maintain a healthy specimen, never removing more than the lowest third of the tree in a single pruning period.